 Option Description

-Set up BIOS Administrator Password Lets you set and enable a BIOS administrator password, which includes the following privileges:
+Set up BIOS Administrator Password Lets you set and enable a BIOS administrator password, which controls access to the following features

-Manage other BIOS users

-Full access to BIOS policy and settings

-Unlock the computer when other BIOS users fail the preboot authentication.
+• Setup Menu (F10)

+• 3rd Party Option ROM Management (F3)

+Update system ROM

+WMI commands that change system settings

+• BIOS Configuration Utility (BCU)

+Alternative power-on password

 NOTE: Creating a BIOS user disables the Fast Boot option.

 NOTE: If the password is set, it is required to change Computer Setup options, update the BIOS, and make changes to certain plug and play settings under Windows.

 Change BIOS Lets you change the BIOS administrator password.

 Administrator Password You must know the current password to be able to change it.

 (This selection is active only if a BIOS administrator password is set.)

 Password Policies Let you set the guidelines for a valid password.
 Options include:

 Password minimum length

 Requires at least one symbol

 Requires at least one number

 Requires at least one upper case character

 Requires at least one lower case character

-• Allow spaces
+Allow spaces

 Clear Password Jumper

-Select 'Honor' to allow or 'Ignore' to not allow the absence of the password jumper to clear the password at boot up.
-Default is 'Honor'.
+Select 'Honor' to allow or 'Ignore' to not allow the absence of the password jumper to clear the passwor at boot up.
+Default is 'Honor'

-Security Configuration TPM Embedded Security

-TPM Device

-Lets you set the Trusted Platform Module as available or hidden.

-TPM State

-Select to enable the TPM.

-• TPM Clear

-Select to reset the TPM to an unowned state.
-After the TPM is cleared, it is also turned off.
-To temporarily suspend TPM operations, turn the TPM off instead of clearing it.